crashtestjustin/weather-application/README.md

 # weather-application

-First application using an API to pull in live data from an external source
+First application using an API to pull in live weather data from an external source

 To DO List: